It's like having a pharmacist for a best friend

 - inflammation of the lining of the mouth and lips

-- redness, swelling and pain of the palms of hands and soles of feet
+- redness, swelling, and pain in palms of hands and soles of feet

 - signs of corneal (anterior eye) inflammation (e.g., eye pain, vision changes, loss of vision)